Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Mei 2026 22.15.43 UTC
+- WIB: Senin, 25 Mei 2026 00.13.13 UTC
-- WITA: Minggu, 24 Mei 2026 23.15.43 UTC
+- WITA: Senin, 25 Mei 2026 01.13.13 UTC
-- WIT: Senin, 25 Mei 2026 00.15.43 UTC
+- WIT: Senin, 25 Mei 2026 02.13.13 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

 Kategori: technology